junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "You are some big name, boy?"
 The demon in Elkins smirks.

 "That's the goal."
-Dean answers absent-mindedly, while tightens the grip on the pistol, silently counting the number of bullets he has left.
-A bit low on ammo already, he shifts the grip slightly, he has to figure a way out fast.
+Dean answers absent-mindedly, while tightens the grip on the pistol, silently counting the number of bullets he has left. *A bit low on ammo already,* he shifts the grip slightly, thinking, *he has to figure a way out fast*.

 The exit door are two tables' distance away, with the three lady demons in between, but the side window is only one table away, with buckets of alcohols within range.
 He calculates his route.